phueb/SimEx/README.md

 </div>

-### Introduction
+### About

-This repository contains source code for generating an interactive visualisation that allows a user to explore word similarities based on distributional similarity in a corpus.
+This repository houses the source code for a Python app built with `streamlit`.

+The app enables users to interactively visualize the distributional similarity of words in AO-CHILDES, a corpus of American-English transcribed speech.

-### TODO
+### Compatibility

-make plot_heatmap.py into Streamlit app where cursor pops up words in heatmap row and column
+Developed using Python 3.7.9 on Ubuntu 18.04.